Iliyan-Y/theNinjaStore-Rails_React/README.md

 # Description

-E-commerce app allowing small businesses to sell their products directly to their customers cutting out the middleman fees of the big online corporations.
+E-commerce app allowing small businesses to sell their products directly to their customers cutting out the middleman fees.

 # Tech Stack: